Training and development is a crucial element to the success of any business entity, whether in-house or outsourced.

 Some have argued that this process is efficient and it saves time, but its element of lack of involvement of the individual employee has been seen to be leading to lack of engagement with the training and therefore a lack of benefit.

 The current approach to training and development embraces the element of inclusivity, in which both the line manager and the individual employee discuss the training and development needs and come up with a training and development plan tailor-made to suit the affected employee.

-Adopting this model will ensure that employees feel that they are being recognised and empowered to take care of their training and development plans which in itself fosters loyalty to the organisation.
+Adopting this model will ensure that employee feel that they are being recognised and empowered to take care of their training and development plans which in self fosters loyalty to the organisation.

 Rather than impose training and development plans on employees, organisations should realise that training and development is a shared responsibility between the line manager and the employee.